 If your cat is losing weight, if you see blood in the vomit or feces, or if your cat has ineffective vomiting (he is retching but unable to product vomit), this is an important medical emergency.

-Great links for more information
+Great links for more information on vomiting and diarrhea in cats

 For more details about vomiting, go to Vomiting in Cats and Chronic Vomiting in Cats(duration longer than 1 or 2 weeks).